KULeuven-MICAS/snitch_cluster/docs/tutorial/csrman_design.md

  - Can you see where the SNAX CSR manager is instanced?
  - Can you tell what the SNAX CSR wrapper is trying to fix?

+# Try Modifying CSR Manager Yourself!

+1 - Modify the number of RW and RO registers with the `snax_num_rw_csr` and `snax_num_ro_csr` parameters in the `snax-alu.hjson` file.
+2 - Then re-generate again and see what changes in both the Chisel-generated file and the wrapper file.